 Well, no matter what you choose to call them shrimp or noodles, they are so delicious.
 Try them in a noodle stir fry too: Spicy Shrimp Noodles are to die for.
 Or maybe try them with pasta, that's another big hit: 20-Minute Creamy Shrimp Alfredo Pasta for Two

-HOW TO MAKE HONEY GARLIC SHRIMP and BROCCOLI
+HOW TO MAKE HONEY GARLIC SHRIMP

 Apart from marinating, this dish can be put together in less than 10 minutes.
 I would recommend marinating it for at least 30 minutes in the fridge, longer if at all possible, you will be able to tell the difference in taste.
 The shrimp soak up those strong flavours, and the taste is just amazing.